O1 visa

 Share Button

-Via his PowerPoint presentation, Dr. Frazer provided enough evidence to prove that America’s key Founders such as John Adams, Thomas Jefferson, Benjamin Franklin, and George Washington, were not born-again Christians, in fact they were ecumenical “theistic rationalists.”
-Moreover based on some of their own writings, they were heretics.
+Through his PowerPoint presentation, Dr. Frazer provided sufficient evidence to demonstrate that America’s key Founders, such as John Adams, Thomas Jefferson, Benjamin Franklin, and George Washington, were not born-again Christians; in fact, they were ecumenical “theistic rationalists.”
+Moreover, based on some of their own writings, they were heretics.

 He gave a convincing rebuke of how so many professing Christians within America have wrongfully Christianized the forefathers, wrongfully teaching that they were all born-again followers of Jesus Christ.
 He also spoke on how many Christians have wrongfully categorized the United States of America as a “Christian Nation.”
-He refers to those that do this, as “Christian America Advocates.”
-However the evidence tells just the opposite of our Forefathers, and Nation.
+He refers to those who do this as “Christian America Advocates.”
+However, the evidence tells just the opposite of our Forefathers and Nation.

-Dr. Frazer did an excellent job at reaffirming these truths and convictions, but I also learned new things as well.
+Dr. Frazer did an excellent job at reaffirming these truths and convictions, but I also learned new things.

 • They have distorted a ‘Biblical Christianity’ with an Americanized Christendom.